|Key Details for this Trip|

 You'll be sailing with land in sight throughout most of the voyage.

-Your family friendly tall ship trip aboard this beautiful schooner will end in Camarinhas where you'll disembark on March 1st.
+Your experience aboard this beautiful gaff rigged ketch will end in Greenock where you'll disembark on July 7th.
 Please note you need to be aged between 18 and 100 in order to join.
 The primary language spoken onboard will be English.

 You must be physically fit enough to take part in sailing activities

 You must comply with all safety regulations during your trip